pylint-dev/pylint/doc/user_guide/run.rst

 python path.

 By default, pylint will result with an error when one of the arguments is directory which is not a python package.
-In order to run pylint over all modules and packages within file system subtree of a directory, the ``--recursive=y`` option must be provided.
+In order to run pylint over all modules and packages within the provided subtree of a directory, the ``--recursive=y`` option must be provided.

 For more details on this see the :ref:`faq`.